Ganesh-447/Ganesh-447/README.md

 <font color="green"># Hi there, I'm Ganesh! 👋</font>

 Welcome to my GitHub profile.
-I'm a versatile Software Developer Engineer Test(SDET) with experience in developing and maintaining frameworks,experienced in both manual and automation testing.
-I have a strong background in Python automation and hands-on experience in manual testing.
-I'm well-versed in agile methodology, participating in daily scrum calls and contributing to test planning and documentation using tools like Jira and Confluence.
+I'm a experienced SDET proficient in Python automation, manual testing, SQL, and API testing.
+Skilled in framework development and maintenance, with expertise in Git and GitLab.
+Strong background in Agile methodology, contributing to test planning and documentation using Jira and Confluence.
+Exceptional debugging skills to troubleshoot complex issues effectively.

 ## About Me

-- 🔭 I have experience in both manual and automation testing, with a focus on delivering high-quality software products.
+- 🔭 Dedicated to delivering high-quality software products with a focus on continuous learning and refinement of testing skills.
-- 🌱 I'm continuously learning and refining my testing skills to adapt to the ever-changing software development landscape.
+- 🌱 Proficient in Python automation, manual testing, SQL, and API testing.
-- 💼 I have experience working in agile environments, participating in daily scrum calls, and contributing to test planning and documentation.
+- 💼 Skilled in framework development and maintenance, with expertise in Git and GitLab.
-- 🎓 I hold a Bachelor's degree in Electronics and Communication Engineering.
+- 🎓 Strong background in Agile methodology, contributing to test planning and documentation using Jira and Confluence.
-- 💬 Feel free to reach out to me if you have any questions about software testing, automation, or agile methodology!
+- 💬 Exceptional debugging skills to troubleshoot complex issues effectively.

 ## Key Skills